Study Counselling, Psychotherapy & Occupational Therapy In UK

 1. Counselling Study: The study of counselling involves exploring theories and techniques for providing guidance and support to individuals facing personal or psychological difficulties.

-2. Psychotherapy Study: Psychotherapy study delves into the in-depth understanding of human behaviour, mental health disorders, and therapeutic interventions for promoting psychological well-being.
+2. Psychotherapy Study: Psychotherapy study looks into the in-depth understanding of human behaviour, mental health disorders, and therapeutic interventions for promoting psychological well-being.

 3. Occupational Therapy Study: Occupational therapy study focuses on understanding human occupation and its impact on health and well-being.